-Process costing is very easy to track versus the detailed record keeping in job costing.
+Process costing is straightforward to track versus the detailed record keeping in job costing.
 Each department tracks their material and labor costs as the product moves through their department.
 Accountants divide costs by the number of units to total an average production cost.

-With standardization of products, managers track performance, productivity and costs over time.
+With the standardization of products, managers track performance, productivity, and costs over time.
 Process costing allows for greater flexibility when making changes in the production process.
-Managers can target specific departments’ processes or materials in order to lower production costs.
+Managers can target specific departments’ processes or materials to lower production costs.

 Disadvantages of process costing

 In process costing, it is easy to create cost errors.
 Tracking all costs as a production cost, including non-production costs such as overhead, inflates the production price.
 This creates a higher priced product to consumers.
 Leaving out non-production costs, under-costs the production price.
 This will have a lower price, but can potentially lower a company’s profits.